worktheclock/replit.github.io/classrooms/autograding.md

 Many of the teachers using repl.it like to ask their students to write programs that takes input from the user and do something with it.
-That could be anything from a text-based games, to calculators.
+That could be anything from text-based games, to calculators.
 Let's take a simple example: a program that takes two numbers, multiplies them, and prints the result.

 ```python